 The information in this article was last updated on Jan.
 6, 2021.
 This article relates to the tax laws enacted during the COVID-19 pandemic.
 These laws may have expired or reverted to their original state.
 For the most recent updates, please see IRS Statement about Second Economic Impact Payments.

 The U.S. government has approved a new round of financial aid to assist families and individuals facing hardships due to the ongoing pandemic.
-This article is accurate as of January 6, 2021 and will be updated as more information becomes available.

 At a glance:

 - The U.S. government will be issuing a second round of economic impact payments, also known as stimulus checks.

 - No action is required.
 Payments will be issued automatically.

 - Individuals who earn $75,000 or less per year will receive $600.

 - Couples who earn less than $150,000 per year will receive $1,200.